arkaic/BlackjackV2/README.md

 BlackjackV2  (Summer of 2014)
 ===========

-Redo of Blackjack program in one week, GO!

-Edit: Extended to two weeks :c

-Edit2: Okay, so it took 3 weeks real time, 14 days total work time.

 I will remake the Blackjack game I coded about a year ago using the design patterns I have picked up in an intro to software engineering class.
 Model View Controller will be the chief design pattern.
+For future reference for myself, I journaled notes about my thought processes during development.

 =======================